-As a result I decided to create an array of time steps @animation-ms. First, in every 50ms and then in 100ms until 2000ms (2 seconds).
-The idea is that the designer will create animations with delay in some patterns and won’t need countless variations, but still be flexible if there is a need.
+As a result, I decided to create an array of time steps @animation-ms. First, in every 50ms and then in 100ms until 2000ms (2 seconds).
+The idea is that the designer will create animations with a delay in some patterns and won’t need countless variations, but still be flexible if there is a need.

 To create the actual CSS, we need to initialize the loop (line 18).

 The styles below hide the elements before the beginning of the animation and disable the animation for small devices.

 The function nvsAddAnimation() adds the needed classes, while nvsOnScreen() checks if the element is on the screen.